fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/Canvas/Readme.md

 ## Adding Images
 * Create `Image` object in JS
 * Set the `src` attribute
-* When the image data is loaded then add the Image to canvas using `drawImage` method
+* When the image data is loaded then add the image to the canvas using `drawImage` method

 ```js
 const image = new Image();